Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI: Discussion

 An additional limitation of this study was that the predicted HF outcome was restricted to specific clinically documented stages of the disease, as recorded by physicians, rather than covering the full spectrum of possible HF presentations, including asymptomatic or atypical cases.
+In addition, the outcome was defined as incident HF without stratification by EF phenotype (HFrEF, HFmrEF, HFpEF), which was not available to us from the HMO EMR.
+This limits the ability of the model to make distinctions between HF subtypes and to inform phenotype-specific clinical management or treatment considerations.
+Accordingly, the reported results should be interpreted as reflecting overall incident HF risk rather than risk associated with individual HF phenotypes.
 This narrow focus may limit the ability of the model to detect earlier or less clearly defined stages of HF that are often missing from clinical records.
 However, these milder cases are generally associated with a lower clinical burden.
 One additional important limitation of our study is the absence of a direct comparison between the predictive value of Holter ECG and 12-lead ECG for HF risk prediction.
 Indeed, while this research provided valuable empirical evidence supporting the value of long-term (24-hour) versus short-term (30-second) ECG recordings, these comparisons were based on single-lead recordings.
-Moreover, the use of trimmed or zero-padded recordings to match a 24-hour input length was intended to simplify the model design.
-Given the tight distribution of recording durations (mean = 24.67h, median = 23.79h, IQR = 1.44h), it is reasonable to assume that any potential bias was mitigated by the large size of the dataset.
+Moreover, the use of trimmed or zero-padded recordings to match a 24-hour input length was intended to simplify the model design. \textcolor{black}{Given the tight distribution of recording durations (mean = 24.67h, median = 23.79h, IQR = 1.44h), the overall proportion of zero-padded data is minimal.
+Consequently, it is highly unlikely that prominent features from the padding itself were inadvertently learned by the model's attention mechanisms, and it is assumed that any potential bias was mitigated by the large size of the dataset.} Finally, regarding model explainability, this study focused on the morphological characteristics of the beats identified by the model.
+The temporal dynamics of the model's attention throughout the 24-hour recordings, and any potential relationship to circadian physiological effects, require further methodological alignment and investigation in future work.
+Additional improvements may be achieved through recently developed open ECG foundation models~\cite{McKeen2024ECG-FM:Model, Davies2024InterpretableData, Li2024AnDomains, Guo2023SiamAF:Detection, Abbaspourazad2023Large-scaleBiosignals} which can be exploited and fine-tuned for potentially improved performance of the downstream HF risk prediction task.